 Pork, sage and onion sausage rolls

-There aren’t many of us who don’t enjoy scoffing a sausage roll every now and then – they’re always the first thing to get snaffled up at a morning tea shout (even if they’re bone dry and stone cold).
-But check out the ingredients list on the pre-frozen ones at the supermarket – it’s scary.
-Not ideal to serve those ones at mealtimes – which is why I created this recipe!
-Simple to make at home and you know exactly what’s going in them – just add veges or a side salad and you’ve got a meal everyone will go crazy for.
+There aren’t many of us who don’t enjoy scoffing a sausage roll every now and then – they’re always the first thing to get snaffled up at a morning tea.
+But the ingredients list on the frozen ones at the supermarket can be scary.
+Not ideal for a meal – which is why I created this recipe.
+Simple to make at home and you know exactly what’s going in them – just add veges or a side salad and you’ve got a meal.
 They are so super tasty no one will notice the spinach I’ve snuck in, either.
 Just make you don’t forget to season the mince with salt and pepper – you need it for flavour.
 If you want to make smaller sausage rolls, just cook them for 10 minutes less.

-For a meatier flavour, you can do half pork half beef – or just use beef, lamb or chicken mince.
+NOTE: For a meatier flavour, you can do half pork and half beef.
+Or you can use chicken mince.
 Serves 5.

 1 x 400g block puff pastry

 5 rashers streaky bacon (or 3-4 rashers shoulder bacon), chopped

 2 medium onions, finely chopped or grated

 1 egg, lightly beaten